Physical Determination of the Action: Piecewise analysis

-We analyze the calorimetric characterization of intrinsic actions $w$ in conservative system $G_1\cup \ldots\cup G_N$ in a differentiated way.
-How does energy and momentum redistribute between the system and all \emph{individual elements} $G_i$ \emph{throughout the spatiotemporal process}?
+We analyze calorimeter measurements of \emph{infinitesimal segments} of an intrinsic interaction $w$ and with respect to the \emph{individual elements} of the (conservative) system $G_1\cup \ldots\cup G_N$.
+How does energy and momentum redistribute between the system and all passive elements $G_i$ throughout the spatiotemporal evolution of the process?